Monday, January 18, 2016

 This book definitely had a weird inconclusive ending.
 Not what I was expecting.

 Over all, I didn't like Sarah because she complained too much that her husband sucked the life out of her; that he took her career, her youth, and her beauty.
 I mean...
 He didn't force you to be a stay-at-home-mom, so I don't know why complain about that so much.

-Sarah repeats over and over that she is going to kill her husband bad does nothing until, FINALLY, I saw her act on it.
-Mostly, the story is about Sarah complaining about her life, plotting to kill her husband, and then changing her mind.
+Sarah repeat over and over that she is going to kill her husband bad does nothing until, FINALLY, I saw her act on it.
+Mostly, the story is about Sarah complaining and plotting to kill her husband and changing her mind.
 But I did like some other things that took place with Sarah.
 Like, how he became a more independent person once she made up her mind to live a little and not care about her husband.

 Things turned out differently that were I saw it going and I didn't like it because that is not the usual way that I see a story finish.
 But I guess this was a valid ending too if just frustrating.

 Thank you Netgalley for providing with a free copy of this title.